 NFL Betting Predictions: Week 1 Opening Line Report and Picks

+Every Monday, we'll be here with an opening line report to highlight major injuries, key games, unusual spreads and the like.
 Here are some Week 1 early lines that caught my eye.
-I won't touch on Thursday's game (Chiefs-Patriots), my in-depth Sunday matchup (Jaguars-Texans) or the Monday night game (Saints-Vikings) as I will be previewing them here individually.
-If being honest, the Sunday preview would be Giants-Cowboys as that's a marquee matchup, but I'll wait to touch on that in my Friday news update story so I'm clear on the status of Odell Beckham Jr. and Ezekiel Elliott.
+I won't touch on Thursday's game (Falcons-Eagles), my in-depth Sunday matchup (Steelers-Browns) or the Monday night late game (Rams-Raiders) as I will be previewing them here individually.

 Read more articles by Alan Matthews